EntireTwix/Matrix/README.md

 A concept that allows for generic operations and matrix implementations being interchangable, if the requirements for the concept are implemented it can mesh with any existing matrix operation

 #### [Operations](matrix/std)
-A set of generic zero overhead operations that work with any type that qualifies as a Matrix via the concept (if compiling with C++20)
+A set of generic zero overhead operations that work with any type that qualifies as a Matrix via the concept (if compiling with C++20).
+Use these operations if they exist for your purposes, otherwise look for an [STL alg](https://en.cppreference.com/w/cpp/algorithm), lastly if that too fails resort to implementing the function.

 #### [CUDA Operations](subprojects/cuda)
 **In Development**